-The gas tank is designed to fit in the right hand side of the cab where it can take advantage of the radiated heat from the boiler to offset the temperature loss caused by the gas changing from liquid to gas.
+The rectangular gas tank is designed to fit under the roof.
 There must be a clear airspace between it and the boiler and under no circumstances should it be in contact with the boiler or other steam pipes and fittings.
+The gas regulator is a needle valve and is mounted horizontally under the gas tank.